Ukraine faces one of worst declines in GDP from a war, says EBRD

 She argued it was imperative for the international community to help Ukraine now, to encourage its people to stay in the country and to give refugees a reason to return.
 Ukraine has the highest number of internally displaced people in the world.

-“While most of the discussion on reconstruction of Ukraine focuses on rebuilding the capital stock, it is equally important for Ukraine to keep the human capital it has,” Javorcik said.
-“It is very important to help Ukraine now in terms of budget support as well as urgent repairs so that people in Ukraine stay there.”
+“While most of the discussion on reconstruction of Ukraine focuses on rebuilding the capital stock, it is equally important to ensure that Ukraine will keep the human capital it has, because human capital will be equally important during the reconstruction phase,” Javorcik said.
+“That's why it is very important to help Ukraine now both in terms of budget support as well as urgent repairs so that people who are currently in Ukraine can stay there.”

 The EBRD has extended around €1bn this year to Ukraine and has committed to spend up to €3bn in total for this year and 2023.